robertmartin8/ReasonableDeviations/_notes/Algorithms.md

 ## Sorting Algorithms

-- Sorting is important because we can search sorted arrays very efficiently, in $O(\log n)$ time.
+- Sorting is important because we can use binary search on sorted arrays in $O(\log n)$ time.
 - In the worst case, $\Theta(n)$ exchanges will be needed.
 - Comparison-based algorithms require at least $\Omega(n\lg n)$ comparisons.